 In our executive coaching engagements, to help our clients create the change they are seeking, we typically address one or more of the following areas:

 The mindset component plays a key part in the vast majority of our coaching engagements.
 Each competing commitment is fueled by what Keegan and Lahey call a “Big Assumption.”
 This is at the heart of the mindset piece, or the adaptive component, of change.
 It involves examining our underlying beliefs or assumptions about how the world works or the dire consequence that we believe would happen if our fear were to come true (the thing our competing commitment aims to prevent).

-What’s the desired change your competing commitment is preventing?
-Click To Tweet In our weight loss example, it might be “If I were to miss out or feel deprived, my life would be boring and unfulfilling.”
+In our weight loss example, it might be “If I were to miss out or feel deprived, my life would be boring and unfulfilling.”
 While this may not seem rational to an outsider, it feels very real to the individual who holds this big assumption.
 After all, certainty has nothing to do with reality.